 Speak your audience’s language

 Identify the gender and age groups you’re reaching and research what they like.
 Use a social listening tool to observe their online behavior and note which topics and content types get them engaged.
 Conclusions will help diversify your strategy.
 Plan posts that will speak to the different relevant audience groups and make sure you’re not leaving anyone out.
+If you don’t have any ideas for your content’s description, check out our well-researched Instagram captions.

 Create informed posting schedules